for automating Clojure projects without setting your hair on fire

 Most Leiningen tasks only make sense in the context of a

 project.
-Some (for example, repl
+Some (for example, repl or

-) can also be called from any directory.
+help) can also be called from any directory.

 Next let’s take a look at how projects are created.